-Each camp session is 2 weeks long, Monday through Friday: 9am – 2pm each day.
-Our program is appropriate for kids age 7-12 and we offer two styles to accommodate those new to the wood and those who come back with experience.
-Wild Play!
-Camp has two sessions to choose from, one session in June and another July.
+Each camp session is 2 weeks long, Monday through Friday, 9am – 2pm each day.
+Our program offers two styles to accommodate those new to the woods and those who come back with experience.

 Our camp sessions take place at Earthsong, 100 gorgeous wild acres full of different environments and habitats just 20 minutes from downtown Athens

-It seems we have a pretty biased view of what “wild” means.
+These days it seems we have a pretty biased view of what “wild” means.
 What image comes to mind when you think of a “wild animal”?
 Is it insane, unpredictable, scary?
 How about when you think of specific wild animals – deer, possum, squirrel, cardinal, coyote, bear, mouse.
 Have you ever observed these animals?
 If so, would you describe them as frantic and crazy?
 How about wasteful?
-Let’s not even get started on the part about the “wild tribes” mentioned in this definition.
+At Wild Intelligence, we will stick with the definition given from dicitonary.com:

-We’ll stick with number 1 on the list – living in a state of nature; not tamed or domesticated.
 We are taking back the meaning of wildness to reflect the true qualities of wild creatures: observant, resourceful, hardy, independent, felicitous.
 Now that’s what our Wild Play summer camps are all about!
-We engineer like beavers, track like coyotes, and play like river otters.
+2016-06-30-10-22-34-2 We engineer like beavers, track like coyotes, and play like river otters.
 We belong in this world just like the animals do, and our camps provide hands on, experiential learning about the natural world we live in.
 Whether it’s fire-building and cooking wild plants, fishing, tracking, basket making, carving – our focus is empowerment and connection through crafting, resourcefulness, play, and imagination.